Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Lessons Learned and Major Challenges

-\paragraph{Content is interlinked.} People use text, images, videos, audio files, GIFs, emojis --- all together --- to communicate.
-This means that ideally, one would require a holistic understanding of the content to properly detect abusive language.
+\paragraph{Content is Interlinked.} People use text, images, videos, audio files, GIFs, emojis --- all together --- to communicate.
+While each modality by itself may be seemingly benign, when combined, they might make content that violates the T\&Cs.
+Thus, there is a need for holistic understanding of the content.

-\paragraph{Emerging trends and behaviors} New expressions evolve, old expressions considered acceptable may start being considered abusive in the future, speech and gestures are co-opted by movements that are considered hateful, and sensibilities adapt.

-The above problems are not exhaustive, but illustrate the main challenges faced by social media platforms, but new issues are regularly appearing, policies are evolving, and new detection technologies are constantly developed.

-\paragraph{Dataset specificity} Most of publicly available abusive language detection datasets are specific to the type of abuse, to the targeted group, or to other fine-grained distinctions, as abuse is highly context-sensitive.
-This diversity led to the creation of many datasets, most of them of reduced size, and much of the research on abusive language detection is fragmented.
-Few studies on abusive language detection view the problem from a holistic angle.
+\paragraph{Dataset Specificity} Most publicly available datasets are specific to the type of harm, to the targeted group, or to other fine-grained distinctions, as harmful content can be highly context-sensitive. \arnav{Further, in the hierarchical annotation schemes introduced by these datasets, lower levels of the taxonomy contain a subset of the instances in the higher levels, and thus there are fewer instances in the categories in each subsequent level.} This diversity has led to the creation of many datasets, most of which are small in size, and much of the research on harmful content detection is fragmented, with very few studies viewing the problem from a holistic perspective.

-An inherent feature of hierarchical annotation schemes is that the lower levels of the taxonomy contain a subset of the instances in the higher levels, and thus there are fewer instances in the categories in each subsequent level.
-As more annotation levels are included in the taxonomy, there are fewer instances in each subsequent category, which makes it very difficult to train robust machine learning models.